 Network Plug-inSelect a network plug-in.
-Both Flannel and Terway are supported.
-For more information, see Work with Terway.
+Flannel and Terway are supported.
+For more information, see Terway and Flannel.

-- Flannel: a simple and stable Container Network Interface (CNI) plug-in that is developed by the Kubernetes community.
+- Flannel: a simple and stable Container Network Interface (CNI) plug-in that is developed by open source Kubernetes.
 Flannel provides a few simple features.
 However, it does not support standard Kubernetes network policies.